 Is your bike making odd noises, gear shifting is not as smooth as it was, or taking a bit longer to stop?

 Here are five bike components you should check and replace instantly.

-The chain is arguably the most common bike components that needs replacing.
+The chain is arguably the most common bike component that needs replacing.

 Regularly cleaning the chain will allow you to squeeze more miles out of it before needing a replacement.

-You can easily check the chain wear using a chain checker such as the Park Tool CC 2.2.
+You can quickly check the chain wear using a chain checker such as the Park Tool CC 2.2.
 It accurately measures the distance between 2 chain links.

-The cassette is another common bike components that undergo wear and tear.
+The cassette is another standard bike components that undergo wear and tear.
 As a general rule of thumb, you’ll typically require a new cassette for every other chain replacement.